jimfulton/zodb-jsonb-experiment/README.rst

 For this experiment, Pickle data in a RelStorage table were converted to JSON and loaded into a separate table.

-Indexes were added to the tabel to support search.
+Indexes were added to the table to support search.
 Here's a description of the table and the indexes created::

            Table "public.object_json"